-In June 2017, GASB issued Statement No. 87, Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
-The requirements of this Statement are effective for the fiscal year ending June 30, 2021.
+In August 2018, GASB issued Statement No. 90, Majority Equity Interests - an amendment of GASB Statements No. 14 and No. 61.
+The objective of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The requirements of this Statement are effective for fiscal year ending June 30, 2020.
 The Authority has not determined the effect of this Statement.